maddestlabs/backstorie/README.md

 # backstorie
-Core Nim-based engine for building terminal apps and games.
+Core Nim-based engine for building terminal apps and games, with support for both native and WebAssembly targets.

 ## Quick Start

+### Native Terminal Apps

-### Using the Run Script (Recommended)
+#### Using the Run Script (Recommended)

 The easiest way to run backstorie with different example files: